 V&C: Personally, I find that I get the most inspiration through travel.
 It gives me the opportunity to reset after a busy wedding and social season.
 Also by visiting new places, I get to experience different cultures and people and being away from work with an open mind and spirit helps to generate inspiration and allows ideas to freely flow.
 After all, going on an adventure is where this business idea was conceptualized!

-What’s your favorite part of working within the wedding industry?
+What’s your favorite part of working with photo booth rentals in Austin?

 OHD: Collaborating with other amazing vendors to create an amazing, unique experience for each client.